poldixd/laravel-blade-repeat/README.md

 # poldixd/laravel-blade-repeat

-Blade directive for repeating content for laravel 9.x and PHP8.x
+Blade directive for repeating content for Laravel 9.x and Laravel 10.x and PHP >= 8.1

 ## Installation